-(a) Simplified Acquisition Award Documentation [(SAAD).
+(a) Simplified Acquisition Award Documentation (SAAD).

-Contracting officers shall use the following format as prescribed in 13.106-3(b), 13.501(b)(3), 15.406-1(b)(1), and 32.904(b)(1)(S-92).
+Contracting officers at DLA Aviation, DLA Land and Maritime, and DLA Troop Support shall use the following format as prescribed in 13.106-3(b), 13.501(b)(3), and 15.406-1(b)(1).
 (Mark "FOR OFFICIAL USE ONLY", when applicable, at the bottom of the outside of the front cover (if there is one), the title page, the first page, and the outside of the back cover (if there is one) pursuant to DOD Manual 5200.1, Vol 4, Enclosure 3, 2.c.(3)(b).)
 This Simplified Acquisition Award Documentation (SAAD) format is for illustration purposes only.
 It mirrors the fillable version in the contract writing system.